deeheber/Danielle-s-Blog/src/content/blog/durable-functions.md

 Durable functions require a **qualified ARN** for invocation, meaning a published version or alias.
 When I first wired up EventBridge Scheduler, I was using the unqualified ARN and couldn't figure out why it wasn't working.

-"No problem," I thought.
-"I'll just switch to `$LATEST`."
+The issue?
+The CDK `LambdaInvoke` scheduler target uses `functionArn` under the hood, which for a plain `Function` is the unqualified ARN — no version or alias suffix.
+Durable functions reject unqualified ARNs entirely.

-That didn't work either.
-Turns out `$LATEST` doesn't support resource-based policies, which EventBridge Scheduler needs in order to invoke the function.
+What ended up working was creating a Lambda alias in CDK and passing that to the scheduler target instead.
+Since an alias implements `IFunction`, the construct picks up its qualified ARN automatically.

-What ended up working was creating a Lambda alias in CDK that pointed to a published version.
 If you're getting started with durable functions and things aren't behaving as expected, check your invocation ARN first.

 ## So Which One Should You Use?